 We have also commissioned work with Cassel associates counselling service to work with individual children.
 This involves a therapeutic approach where children can be supported with social and emotional needs.
-2 counsellors come to our school on Mondays and Tuesdays and work with individual children.
+A counsellor comes to our school on Mondays and works with individual children.
 Parents can speak to the SENCO to arrange a referral.